Skip to main content

 What the quality gates enforce.

 Every service passes through the same automated verification pipeline before it ships.
 These are not optional checks.
 They are gates.
 If a service does not pass, it does not ship.
+The pipeline runs inside a loop.
+It does not stop when the agent says it is done.
+It stops when the gates actually pass.

 SOURCE CODE